NZDF-EA/datalakebricksproj/readme.md

 Connect ADL to Databricks
 * [Tutorial: Azure Data Lake Storage Gen2, Azure Databricks & Spark | Microsoft Docs][AdlToDataBricksConfig]

+# Deploy the bicep template
-Create a new resource group called rg-adltest in location Australia Central
+Create a new resource group called rg-adltest in location Australia Central.
+This will be used by the bicept script to deploy all resources in the diagram above.
+Download all the bicep files to a single folder and open a powershell command prompt at that location.
+Run the following command:

+`New-AzResourceGroupDeployment -ResourceGroupName rg-adltest -TemplateFile main.bicep`

 <!-- Local -->
 [Design]: images/highleveldesign.jpg